ldoguin/freecodecamp-survey/README.md

 ```
 It's doing a couple things.
 Installing the dependencies and removing the debug symbol table from `couchbase_impl.node`.
 This file is the C library used by our Node SDK.
 And it's too big for Netlify right now.
 So we are removing unnecessary clutter coming from the build process.

+  <3> This variables are the informations needed for the SDK to connect to the cluster.
+A connections string, a username and a password.
+  <4> `couchbase.connect` takes the connection string as first parameter, than a JSON object with username, password and other options.
+Here we also give the `wanDevelopment` config profiles.
+It will increase the default timeout values of all Couchbase operations.
+Basically if your connection is slow it won't scream at you.
+  <5> From the Cluster object we get a Bucket.
+A bucket is where we store Scopes and Collections.
+Here we get the `surveyform` bucket.
+It already has a default scope and a default collection.
+  <6> From the bucket we can get the default Collection.
+A Collection is where we store Document, or key/value pairs.
+Think of the key as the identifier of the document, and the value as your JSON data.
+But it could be anything else.
+  <7> From the collection object, we call the insert method.
+It takes two parameters, the key and the value.
+So we call the randomUUID() method from the crypto package, to generate a random identifier.
+And we pass the data object as value.
+It contains our JSON.
+This function is asynchronous, it's making a request to the Couchbase Capella cluster.
+We await for the cluster's response.

-Now you can add the new files, commit and push to Github.
-And retry your function.
+Now you could add the new files, commit and push to Github.
+But that would push your password to Github.
+We don't want that.
+Instead you can test it by running `netlify dev`.
+Go ahead and resubmit the form.

 If everything went well, you have written data to your Database!
 You can check this out easily by going to the Couchbase Capella UI.
 Cick on *Data Tools*, select your Bucket, Scope and collection, and you should see your survey from document.
 ![A screenshot of the Bucket content with the newly created document](images/bucketdetails.png)

-Congratulations, you went fullstack.
-Backend, Frontend and Database.
-But our work is not over.
-There are still a couple things we can do to make this more professional.
+This is great, you just wrote code to your database !

 ## Step 5 - Configuration Management

-We did something terrible, we pushed our credentials to Github.
-This is something to avoid because now someone has your credentials.
-We could rewrite the Github history but really the good thing to do once your credentials, password, keys are in the wild.
-It's to change them.
-Consider them lost.

-To fix this we are going to use environment variables instead.
-Environment variables are common to every Operating Systems and as such is a great way to manage configuration.
+To avoid pushing our credentials on Github, we are going to use environment variables.
+Environment variables are common to every Operating Systems and is the best way to manage configuration across different environments(Different OSs, clouds, test, staging, preproduction, production, whatever fits your workflow).

 ```
 ....
-const ENDPOINT = process.env.COUCHBASE_ENDPOINT || "couchbase://localhost";
+const ENDPOINT = process.env.COUCHBASE_ENDPOINT || "couchbase://localhost"; <1>
-const USERNAME = process.env.COUCHBASE_USERNAME || "Administrator";
+const USERNAME = process.env.COUCHBASE_USERNAME || "Administrator";<1>
-const PASSWORD = process.env.COUCHBASE_PASSWORD || "password";
+const PASSWORD = process.env.COUCHBASE_PASSWORD || "password";<1>
-const BUCKET = process.env.COUCHBASE_BUCKET || "surveyform"
+const BUCKET = process.env.COUCHBASE_BUCKET || "surveyform"<1>

 const handler = async (event) => {
   try {